mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 }
 {% endhighlight %}

-We can then invoke our curried function using a chain of function calls:
+Let’s break that down:

 {% highlight javascript %}
-add(1)(2); // 3
+// The outer function `add` takes one argument: `a` function add(a){
+  // which returns an anonymous function that takes
+  // a second argument: `b`
+  return function(b){
+    // This anonymous function then returns the sum
+    // of both arguments
+    return a + b;
+  }
+}
 {% endhighlight %}

-If you miss out any arguments, a new function that expects some or all of the remaining arguments will be created:
+What this means is that we can invoke our curried function using a chain of function calls...

 {% highlight javascript %}
-var addOne = add(1);
-addOne(2);
+add(1)(2);
--> 3
+//=> 3
 {% endhighlight %}

+...or, if we supply less than the total number of required arguments, a function is returned that expects some or all of the remaining arguments:

+{% highlight javascript %}
+// Supplying the first argument to `add` var addOne = add(1);

+// returns an anonymous curried function assigned to `addOne`
+//=> addOne = function(b){ return a + b }

+// …that’s waiting for a second argument addOne(2);
+//=> 3
+{% endhighlight %}

+This is a **very** contrived example, but what we’ve just done here should look familiar to you now.
+It’s partial application, but there’s a slight distinction to be made.
+We haven’t used any methods to perform the partial application for us here; the structure of the curried function is enough to accomplish it.
+Currying sets us up perfectly to create functions that can be very easily partially-applied.
+We’ll go into further detail about how to use currying in just a minute.

-But, let's be honest, no-one would sit and write all this cruft out in any language with higher-order functions and closures.
+Before we do however, let's be honest, no-one would sit and write all this cruft out in any language with higher-order functions and closures.
 Plus invoking a curried function with a chain of calls is kinda ugly to look at.
 To simplify things, we're going to use [curry](https://github.com/dominictarr/curry), a simple module that aims to make creating and using curried functions way easier, allowing us to do something like this: